seberg/numpy/doc/neps/nep-0042-new-dtypes.rst

 `Julia language <https://docs.julialang.org/en/v1/manual/types/#man-abstract-types-1>`_.
-It allows for the creation of a datatype hierarchy, but avoids issues with subclassing concrete DTypes directly:
-Logic such as ``can_cast`` does not cleanly inherit e.g. from a ``Int64`` to a ``Datetime64`` even though the ``Datetime64`` could be seen as an integer with only a unit attached (and thus as a subclass).
+It allows for the creation of a datatype hierarchy, but avoids issues with subclassing concrete DTypes directly: logic such as ``can_cast`` does not cleanly inherit e.g. from a ``Int64`` to a ``Datetime64`` even though the ``Datetime64`` could be seen as an integer with only a unit attached (and thus as a subclass).

-For the DType implementor this currently mainly means that DTypes are never subclasses of existing concrete DTypes.
+The main consequence for the DType implementor is that DTypes would never be subclasses of existing concrete DTypes.
 End-users should not notice or need to know about this distinction.

 The combination of (initially) rejecting subclassing of concrete DTypes